piukhq/hermes/scripts/cli/README.md

   --spreedly-pass SPREEDLY_PASS, -p SPREEDLY_PASS
                         Password for Basic Auth to access Spreedly redact endpoint.
   --output-folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
                         The destination folder to output error detail and retry files.
+Defaults to '/tmp/'
 ```

 Provide a list of payment card tokens to be redacted from Spreedly.
 This list can be